|

 thus it is free to function as a true shield, but must be earth

+grounded at one end to be successful.
 [Long Answer: To understand why balanced lines are so successful,

 first examine a balanced, or differential (equivalent term) output